active-place

 Santa Monica Pier

-You know you’ve arrived in Santa Monica, California when you see the iconic Ferris wheel of the Santa Monica Pier jutting into the inviting waters of the Pacific Ocean.
-Set at Santa Monica’s westernmost point, the Santa Monica Pier is a staple of this picturesque seaside community.
-Packed with family-friendly activities, restaurants and shops, it also has stunning views and over a century’s worth of history.
-Here’s everything you need to know about the Santa Monica Pier, the area’s most recognizable landmark.
-Constructed in 1909, the storied Santa Monica Pier was the first concrete pier on the West Coast.
-It quickly gained a reputation among locals as the best fishing spot in Santa Monica.
-The Looff Hippodrome, now a National Historic Landmark and home to a beautiful carousel, opened in 1916, followed by the iconic carousel in 1939.
-In 1941, the iconic Santa Monica Yacht Harbor neon sign was unveiled; this is the place for the perfect selfie! https://www.santamonica.com/things-to-do/visiting-santa-monica-pier/
+You know you've arrived in Santa Monica, California, when the iconic Ferris wheel of the Santa Monica Pier comes into view, stretching out into the welcoming waters of the Pacific Ocean.
+Nestled at the city's western edge, the Santa Monica Pier is a beloved fixture of this charming seaside community.
+It's brimming with activities for families, delicious restaurants, and quirky shops.
+Plus, it offers breathtaking views and over a century of fascinating history.
+Here's the scoop on what makes the Santa Monica Pier the area's most distinctive landmark.
+Built in 1909, the historic Santa Monica Pier was the first concrete pier on the West Coast.
+It quickly earned a reputation among locals as the prime fishing spot in Santa Monica.
+The Looff Hippodrome, now a National Historic Landmark, opened its doors in 1916 and features a stunning carousel that draws visitors from near and far.
+The iconic carousel made its debut in 1939, adding another layer of charm.
+In 1941, the famous Santa Monica Yacht Harbor neon sign was unveiled, making it the ultimate spot for a selfie.
+Beyond the pier, the surrounding area is a treasure trove of experiences.
+Stroll along the bustling Third Street Promenade, just a short walk away, where street performers and unique boutiques await.
+For those seeking a bit of nature, the nearby Palisades Park offers sweeping ocean views that are perfect for a leisurely walk.
+Whether you're soaking up the sun on the beach or exploring the local culture, Santa Monica is a destination that promises unforgettable memories.

 unLiked